The Picture in the House

 With this story, the downside of writing a horror tale in the first person becomes painfully obvious.
 There is a severe sense of dread permeating the entire story, and a palatable sense of impending doom.
 Unfortunately, since the narrator obviously lives to tell the tale, you never fear for the one man that we should be fearing for.
 There are only two characters here, and since we know that the narrator is our 'hero', then we instantly know that the creepy old man is our 'villain'.
 If there were at least one or two more sympathetic characters, this could prove to be a moot point, but with such a minuscule cast it kind of cuts back on the suspense.

 I should warn you that Lovecraft, never willing to pass up an opportunity to belittle another race, drops the N-Word right in the middle of this tale.
+I know, I know, he is a product of his times, but it can still be a little jarring.

 On the positive side of things, Lovecraft's opening paragraphs here are some of the best he has so far written, and solidify his philosophy of the genre--genuine horror, whether cosmic or earthly, found in your own backyard.